JMS55/jms55.github.io/content/posts/2024_11_14_virtual_geometry_bevy_0_15/index.md

 After all this, how much memory savings did we get?

-Disk space is practically unchanged (maybe 2% smaller at best), but memory savings on a test mesh went from `109.972084mb` before this PR (without duplicating the vertex data per-meshlet at all), to `63.614636mb` after this PR (copying and compressing vertex data per-meshlet).
-Huge savings, with room for future improvements!
+Disk space is practically unchanged (maybe 2% smaller at best), but memory savings on a test mesh went from `110 mb` before this PR (without duplicating the vertex data per-meshlet at all), to `64 mb` after this PR (copying and compressing vertex data per-meshlet).
+This is a huge savings (`42%` smaller), with room for future improvements!
 I'll definitely be coming back to this at some point in the future.

 Additional references:
 * <https://advances.realtimerendering.com/s2021/Karis_Nanite_SIGGRAPH_Advances_2021_final.pdf#page=128>